Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 Clicking incompatible criteria will result in an error message.
 Useful if you've resubmitted a message and want to recall the criteria you used to find it in the first place.

+-- 19. Message Viewer Page - Share Search

+Creates a 'Share Search' button on the Message Viewer page.
+When clicked, the current search criteria is saved in the Saved Searches and the current URL with the Saved Search's name appended as a query param is copied to the clipboard.
+Navigate to this new URL and it will automatically open the saved search.
+The browser prompts you to delete the saved search - this is so your Saved Searches dropdown doesn't get filled, though you don't have to delete the Saved Search if you don't want to.
+Saved Searches are the current datetime prepended with zz.
+Useful for sharing search results with colleages.

+-- 20. Multiple Message Scroll

+When viewing any page where the extension has added multiple messages and there are horizontal scrollbars, hold CTRL and then scroll.
+This will scroll all message scrollbars at the same time.
+Useful for comparing multiple messages at the same time.

 ---- Updates

+22/08/2023 Updates:

+Feature Added: Share Search

+Creates a 'Share Search' button on the Message Viewer page.
+When clicked, the current search criteria is saved in the Saved Searches and the current URL with the Saved Search's name appended as a query param is copied to the clipboard.
+Navigate to this new URL and it will automatically open the saved search.
+The browser prompts you to delete the saved search - this is so your Saved Searches dropdown doesn't get filled, though you don't have to delete the Saved Search if you don't want to.
+Saved Searches are the current datetime prepended with zz.
+Useful for sharing search results with colleages.

+Feature Added: Multiple Message Scroll

+When viewing any page where the extension has added multiple messages and there are horizontal scrollbars, hold CTRL and then scroll.
+This will scroll all message scrollbars at the same time.
+Useful for comparing multiple messages at the same time.

+BugFix: Search History no longer empties prematurely.
+BugFix: Search History no longer breaks the Message Viewer page's extension funcitonality if opened before first search is performed.

 06/06/2023 Updates: